-Great Easton, Easton Magna, Easton juxta Welland, Eston, whichever name has been used, is situated in the Welland Valley.
+source url Great Easton, Easton Magna, Easton juxta Welland, Eston, whichever name has been used, is situated in the Welland Valley.

-The village is recorded in the Doomsday Book, but for much of its life it has been the property of the church being given by Etherlred, King of Mercia to the Abbott of Peterborough about 700 A.D.
+buy provigil europe The village is recorded in the Doomsday Book, but for much of its life it has been the property of the church being given by Etherlred, King of Mercia to the Abbott of Peterborough about 700 A.D.
 However, all the charters depicting that were destroyed during the Danish invasion.
 This style of ownership means the village has never had the traditional local squire, just tenants.

-Mainly 13th century and built out of ironstone as are a number of other buildings, many from the 17th century, but there are also a significant number of properties now built using a wide variety of materials using generic designs available to developers at the time and do not reflect local materials.
+The oldest building in the village is the Church which is mainly 13th century and built out of ironstone as are a number of other buildings.
+Many of these are from the 17th century, but there are also a significant number of properties now built using a wide variety of materials using generic designs available to developers at the time and do not reflect local materials.
 Other houses within the village use brick, as well as limestone and render.